rzksobhy27/lox/chapter-1-Scanner.md

 ### ⇁ identifiers and keywords

-identifiers and keywords need some special way to deal with because a word might be a builtin **keyword** or just a normal identifier
+identifiers and keywords need some special treatment because a word might be a builtin **keyword** or just a normal **identifier**

 the way we will do it is very simple
-- first we will check the whole word
+- first we will scan the whole word
 - then we will match the result with our list of keywords
 - if it exists we will return a keyword token
 - else we will return an identifier literal